dtcenter/MET/met/docs/Users_Guide/appendixF.rst

 **Using Xarray DataArray's**

 To use Xarray DataArrays, a similar procedure to the NumPy case is followed.
 The Xarray DataArray can be represented as a NumPy N-dimensional array (ndarray) via the **values** property of the DataArray, and an **attrs** property that contains a dictionary of attributes.
 The user must name the Xarray DataArray to be **met_data**.
 When one of the MET tools runs the Python script, it will look for an Xarray DataArray named **met_data**, and will retrieve the data and metadata from the **values** and **attrs** properties, respectively, of the Xarray DataArray.
-The Xarray DataArray **attrs** dictionary is populated in the same way as for the NumPy interface (please see :ref:`attrs-specs-ref` for requirements of each entry in the **attrs** dictionary).
+The Xarray DataArray **attrs** dictionary is populated in the same way as for the NumPy interface (please see :ref:`pyembed-2d-data` for requirements of each entry in the **attrs** dictionary).
 The **values** NumPy ndarray property of the Xarray DataArray is also populated in the same way as the NumPy case.

 .. note::
    Currently, MET does not support Xarray Dataset structures.
 If you have a Dataset in Xarray, you can create a DataArray of a single variable using::